 Many other diseases are on the compassionate allowance list.
 You can also submit your medical diagnosis for consideration as a compassionate allowance.
 This step also has its own process of hearings and reviews.
-Our team will represent you at these events and make sure your application contains all required medical evidence and support.
+Our social security disability lawyer will represent you at these events and make sure your application contains all required medical evidence and support.

 Documents We Prepare for Your SSD Appeal

 The process of applying for benefits requires a lot of paperwork, but the appeals process will require even more.
 In addition to any new information that proves your right to benefits, we also include the following evidence when filing your appeal: